So you have decided you want to start sending out email newsletters and promotions and you have chosen MailChimp as the tool to do it.

 Preheader, Header and Lower Body Design

-Below on the right you can see the background colour and the selection tool for the text colour under the Header Design.
+Below you can see the background colour and the selection tool for the text colour under the Header Design.

 I changed the background to white, the text to grey and the link text to grey.
 Remember to change the link text to your preferred colour as well as the main text.
 Links can be a different colour to the main body text if you wish them to stand out.